IdarV/short-code/README.md

 # short-code
 This is a project where i try to list anagrams from a word list with the least amount of _characters_ in different languages.
 This is called _code golfing_.
+Feel free to improve a language or add a new one, and send a pull request :)

 In Linux, OSX and Windows(GitBash) you can count the file size with ```wc -c [filename]```